rubenwardy/minetest_modding_book/_en/items/nodes_items_crafting.md

 ## Crafting

-There are several different types of crafting, identified by the ``type`` property.
+There are several types of crafting, identified by the ``type`` property.

 * shaped - Ingredients must be in the correct position.
 * shapeless - It doesn't matter where the ingredients are,